59de44955ebd/FDM-UL/README.md

 **New Features**

 * SOCKS5 proxy support
-* Integrated minimal web interface
+* Integrated minimal HTTP interface
   If activated, it only provides the single HTTP endpoint "/adddownload.req?URL=[url]".
-Useful for adding download jobs to FDM-UL from a browser via [boomarklet](https://en.wikipedia.org/wiki/Bookmarklet) or [contextlet](https://github.com/davidmhammond/contextlets).
+Useful for adding download jobs to FDM-UL from a browser via [boomarklet](https://en.wikipedia.org/wiki/Bookmarklet) or [contextlet](https://github.com/davidmhammond/contextlets) using fetch.
+* URL extraction based on yt-dlp
+  FDM-UL checks on startup if yt-dlp.exe is found in the exe's folder or somewhere in the system path (alternatively the path to yt-dlp.exe can also be specified in the settings dialog).
+If yt-dlp.exe is available, a button "Extract URLs with yt-dlp" is displayed in the "Add download" dialog that allows to extract actual media URLs from e.g. YouTube or Vimeo page URLs.
+Note that yt-dlp.exe is only used for URL extraction, not for download, and therefor neither HLS nor DASH streams are shown and supported, but only standard HTTP(S) download URLs.
+* "WM_COPYDATA API"
+  Download jobs can be added to FDM-UI by sending WM_COPYDATA messages to its main window, e.g. from a another C/C++, Java, Python or Node.js application.
+In the sent COPYDATASTRUCT, 'lpData' contains the download URL and 'dwData' specifies if the download is added silently (0) or shows the standard "Add download" dialog (1).

 **Removed Features**